lemonarc/francis-terry/_posts/2018-11-01-blog-a-taste-for-pineapples.md

 ---
 layout: post
 categories: [blog, theory]
-title: A Taste for Colour, Ornament and Pineapples
+title: A Taste for Colour, Ornament and Pineapples – What Informs Architectural Taste
 excerpt: "Taste is a curious thing and I have often wondered how it works.
 Things considered tasteful can stop being tasteful, seemingly for no apparent reason, but there must be more to it than that."
 preview: "Taste is a curious thing and I have often wondered how it works.
 Things considered tasteful can stop being tasteful, seemingly for no apparent reason, but there must be more to it than that."
 post_date: November 2018